askchandan/LegalX-Redifined/README.md

-# LegalX - Legal Advisory Management System
+# LegalX - AI-Powered Legal Assistant

 ## Description

-LegalX is a Python-based Legal Advisory Management System designed to streamline and manage legal advisory processes.
-This system aims to provide tools for organizing legal information, managing cases, and facilitating communication within a legal team.
+LegalX is an intelligent legal assistant chatbot that leverages advanced AI and vector search technology to provide instant, accurate answers to legal questions.
+Built with FastAPI backend and Next.js frontend, it processes Indian legal documents to deliver context-aware responses about laws, regulations, and legal procedures.

+The system combines:
+- **Natural Language Processing** for understanding legal queries
+- **Vector Embeddings** for semantic search through legal documents
+- **Streaming AI Responses** powered by Ollama/Qwen models
+- **Modern Web Interface** with real-time chat functionality

+Perfect for law students, legal professionals, and anyone seeking quick legal guidance.

 ## Table of Contents